camunda/camunda-docs/optimize/components/userguide/decision-analysis/decision-report.md

 <span class="badge badge--platform">Camunda 7 only</span>

 Decision reports provide insights into decision definitions, distinct from process reports.
-To create one click on **Create New** and select **Decision Report** from the dropdown on the homepage.
+To create one click on **Create New** and select **Decision Report** from the dropdown on the **Collections** page.

 ![Create a new Decision Report from the Report list page](./img/dmn_report_create.png)